Java licensing

 • Centralized Java acquisition: To avoid rogue downloads, funnel all Java acquisition through a central team or repository.
 For example, set up an internal software repository for Java binaries (only approved versions).
 This way, you can monitor and control what gets deployed.
 Developers or admins shouldn’t individually download Oracle JDK from the internet for production use.
 If they need it for development, have a procedure: maybe they log it or use an internally distributed OpenJDK.
 By centralizing, you maintain control and have records of what was downloaded, when, and by whom.

 • Use tools for discovery regularly: Don’t wait for Oracle to tell you what’s in your network.
 Periodically run discovery tools to find Java installations.
 Many configuration management tools (Chef, Puppet, SCCM, etc.) can list installed software.
 Even a scripted scan (for example, scanning machines for the file “java.exe” or running java -version on each and capturing the output) can be done.
 Do this at least annually, if not quarterly.
 It will highlight if someone introduced Oracle Java against policy or if a new server includes it by default.
-Early detection means you can correct it (e.g., replace it with OpenJDK or get a subscription if truly needed) before it becomes an audit problem.
+Early detection means you can correct it (e.g., replace it with OpenJDK or obtain a subscription if truly necessary) before it becomes an audit issue.

 • Keep evidence of de-installations: If you ever remove Oracle Java from systems, keep a record.
 For instance, after 2019, many users uninstalled Oracle JREs from their PCs.
 If you have change management tickets or logs from that project, archive them.
 Then, if Oracle points to a PC download in 2018, you can say, “Yes, but as of March 2019, we uninstalled all Oracle Java from endpoints company-wide.
 Here is the change record.”
 It shows Oracle that past usage doesn’t necessarily equal present usage (and present usage is what typically triggers current licensing need, aside from the retroactive arguments).